RayHightower/RayHightower.com/_posts/2019-03-28-nvidia-gpu-technology-conference-2019.markdown

 ### Hands-on With Deep Learning

 Day one of my GTC experience was spent in a full-day deep learning, computer vision class.
-The class was lead by one of Nvidia's deep learning architects, [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team, led us through five exercises, each building on the previous one.
+The class was lead by [Alex Qi](https://www.linkedin.com/in/qiling/), an Enterprise Solutions Architect with Nvidia's deep learning team.
+The instructor led us through five exercises, each building on the previous one.
 Special thanks to [Mariofanna Milanova](https://www.linkedin.com/in/mariofanna-milanova-9a84865/), professor of AI and computer vision at the University of Arkansas, who helped with a particularly thorny exercise.
 Key take-aways:

 * Models that are trained against a large number of examples will make better predictions than models trained against fewer examples.
 Experience is a great teacher with humans and with neural networks.
 * The convolution integral that was taught at universities decades ago is alive and well in convolutional neural networks.
 It's always cool to see the old concepts at work.
 * Learning, in a neural network, is a non-linear process of forward and backward propagation.
 Remarkably like human learning.
 * Repetition in learning makes a difference, with humans and with deep learning networks.

-There were a few technical glitches at the beginning of the session, mostly involving virtual machines at the cloud provider that didn't spin up.
-A few of us had to stop & start our connections multiple times in order to find a working VM.

-The deep learning "cloud" is wonderful, but it might be some years before it achieves utility-level reliability.

-Another problem with conducting a course like this with a cloud provider: Each student was only allowed to spin up one cloud instance at a time.
+One challenge: Each student was only allowed to spin up one exercise (including one Jupyter Notebook and one cloud instance) at a time.
 This makes sense for financial reasons.
 Why spend money for multiple instances when the student is only working on one exercise at a time?
 However, some students (like me) learn best in a non-linear fashion.
-We bounce back and forth between the examples absorbing information until we get it.
+We bounce back and forth between the examples absorbing information from multiple sources until it clicks.

-But the linear, lock-step, one instance at a time approach means you have to...
+But the linear, lock-step, one instance at a time approach forces the student to do the following if they learn by bouncing around...

-* Shut down the current instance, and wait (typically 5-10 seconds).
+* Shut down the current instance, and wait (typically 5-10 seconds) for the shutdown to complete.
-* Spin up the second instance, and wait (typically 5-10 seconds).
+* Spin up the second instance, and wait (typically 5-10 seconds) for the spin-up to complete.

-The delay is slow enough that train-of-thought is lost and learning is diminished.
-Linear learning is too slow.
+That delay is a killer.
+Train-of-thought gets lost and learning is diminished.
+Linear learning is too slow, especially in a world of parallelism.

-Fortunately the instructors were top-knotch.
-Even with the cloud provider glitches, the professionalism of the instructors turned the class into a good use of time and money.
+Fortunately, the DLI instructors were excellent.
+Even with the cloud instance issues, the professionalism of the instructors turned the class into a good use of time and money.

-Even better: GTC included a surprise that might make cloud reliability (and linear learning) a moot point for future DLI courses.

-### Surprise: Jetson Nano
+### The Jetson Nano Surprise

 <img src="/images/nvidia-jetson-nano-vs-raspberry-pi.jpg" width="600" align="center" alt="Nvidia Jetson Nano with Raspberry Pi" title="Nvidia Jetson Nano with Raspberry Pi" />

-The Jetson Nano, announced during GTC 2019, is a single-board computer that's a little bit larger than a [Raspberry Pi](/blog/2018/03/28/quick-win-with-raspberry-pi-model-3/).
-It has four ARM cores, 128 Nvidia GPU cores, it runs Ubuntu Linux, and it sells for $99.
+The Jetson Nano (shown at left in the photo) is a single-board computer that's a little bit larger than a [Raspberry Pi](/blog/2018/03/28/quick-win-with-raspberry-pi-model-3/) (at right).
+The Nano has four ARM cores, 128 Nvidia GPU cores, it runs Ubuntu Linux, and it sells for $99.

 During the Nano annoucement, I immediately jumped on Amazon, Element14, Ada Fruit, _everywhere_ looking for a way to buy that board!
 No such luck at the time; too soon!
 Fortunately, Nvidia had the boards for sale right outisde the auditorium after the announcement.
 Plenty of Jetson Nano inventory for everyone to go away happy.